Kirby Reed: Scream 4 (2011)

-Kirby's first appearance is in Scream 4 (2011) as the 17-year-old high school senior from the fictional town of Woodsboro, in Northern California.
-The anniversary week of Billy Loomis (Skeet Ulrich) and Stu Macher (Matthew Lillard)'s original killing spree coincides with the murder of her fellow classmates, Jenny Randall (Aimee Teegarden) and Marnie Cooper (Britt Robertson).
+Kirby's first appearance is in Scream 4 (2011) as the 18-year-old high school senior from the fictional town of Woodsboro, in Northern California.
+The anniversary week of Billy Loomis (Skeet Ulrich) and Stu Macher (Matthew Lillard)'s original killing spree coincides with the murder of her classmates, Jenny Randall (Aimee Teegarden) and Marnie Cooper (Britt Robertson).
 She stays at her best friend, Jill Roberts (Emma Roberts)'s house, with her mother, Kate (Mary McDonnell) and Jill's celebrity cousin and heroine, Sidney Prescott (Neve Campbell), whom Kirby admires and looks up to.
 Kirby credits Sidney for her love of horror movies.
-They receive police protection by Deputies Perkins (Anthony Anderson) and Hoss (Adam Brody).
+They receive police protection from Dewey Riley (David Arquette) by Deputies Perkins (Anthony Anderson) and Hoss (Adam Brody).
 Kirby gets her first call, amid watching Shaun of the Dead with Jill.
 Ghostface claims to be in Jill's closet, but it turns out to be their other best friend, Olivia Morris (Marielle Jaffe)'s closet next door, whom they watch get savagely murdered.
 Kirby tends to Jill after she is slashed on the arm by Ghostface following Olivia's murder.

 She attends film geeks Charlie Walker (Rory Culkin) and Robbie Mercer (Erik Knudsen)'s third annual Stab-A-Thon, a Friday night movie marathon celebrating all seven Stab films back-to-back.
 The venue takes place at an abandoned farm, where Gale Riley (Courteney Cox) is stabbed during the Casey Becker (Heather Graham) opening scene.
 The sheriff's wife being left in critical condition causes the teens to disperse.
 The exception to this is Jill, who was prohibited from attending the party by her mother.
 Kirby is contacted by a snuck-out Jill to pick her up due to her mother "driving [her] crazy", and they invite Robbie and Charlie to Kirby's for an afterparty.
 Trevor Sheldon (Nico Tortorella)—whom she had been suspicious of—shows up uninvited, much to her annoyance, and Charlie apologizes, being the last arrival.
 A drunken Kirby almost kisses Charlie, but Trevor barges in again, causing Charlie to storm off.